 The lecture on July 25th at 7 pm is open to the public

-In the Fall of 2016, during the middle of my exhibition index, at the Portland Museum of Art, I decided it would be a good idea to go to Japan, a place I have always wanted to visit.
+In the Fall of 2016, during the middle of my exhibition index, at the Portland Museum of Art (PMA), I decided it would be a good idea to go to Japan, a place I have always wanted to visit.
 I normally do not go away and photograph but I thought I might try making some photographs of nature while there.

 The darkroom!
 I had forgotten how much fun it truly is; and how physically engaging it felt to work in this familiar manner.
-Not since the early 1990's in making the 4x5 inch Maine Grange exteriors and later, in the detail composites of the interiors (see Maine Grange) have a seriously shot in black & white.
+Not since the early 1990's in making the 4x5 inch Maine Grange exteriors and later, in the detail composites of the interiors (see Maine Grange) have I seriously shot in black & white.

 I am continuing to explore my adopted home state of Maine and I am totally enjoying the process.
-I also continue the work on NYC pinhole photographs, color negative 4x5 inch film, filling in the areas I have not covered geographically and reassessing what I need to do to finish this project.
+I also continue to work on the NYC pinhole photographs, color negative 4x5 inch film, filling in the areas I have not covered geographically and reassessing what I need to do to finish this project.